GETTING STARTED: CONSIDERING A CARE HOME

 Visiting Care Homes

-Ideally, it’s important to spend time visiting a home before you reach a decision although this may not be possible with current COVID-19 restrictions in place and a virtual tour may be offered instead.
-If it is possible, it’s best to view along with the person who will be living in the home so they can decide whether they’d be happy there.
+Ideally, it’s important to spend time visiting a home before you reach a decision and, if it is possible, it’s best to view along with the person who will be living in the home so they can decide whether they’d be happy there.
 If that’s not possible, consider another trusted friend or family member so you have a second opinion.

 Before you view, make sure you’ve prepared a list of questions you want to ask.
 Don’t worry about asking too many questions: there’s no such thing, and the more information you have, the more equipped you’ll be to make the best choice.